 These are common questions when identifying a culprit for ongoing digestive symptoms.
 All these conditions can cause reactions in the digestive system like abdominal pain, bloating, or diarrhea, so it is understandably confusing to know what you’re dealing with.
 Additionally, these terms get thrown around loosely and are sometimes used interchangeably.
 Ultimately, food allergies, sensitivities, and intolerances are distinct conditions that have different dietary treatments.

-- Affects about 4% of adults according to the CDC
+- Affects about 4% of adults, according to the CDC

 - Common symptoms: hives, swelling of throat, lips, or tongue, abdominal pain, diarrhea, vomiting

 - Severe symptoms can lead to anaphylaxis (a severe, whole-body allergic reaction)

-- Can exacerbate inflammation in the body
+- Can worsen inflammation in the body

 - Common symptoms: digestive issues, fatigue, headaches, skin rashes like eczema or dermatitis